sporeprotocol/spore-sdk/packages/core/README.md

 # @spore-sdk/core

-The Core SDK of Spore Protocol, based on [Lumos](https://github.com/ckb-js/lumos), provides the following features:
+## Features

+- Composed APIs to efficiently construct basic spore/cluster transactions, saving more times
+- Joint APIs to merge multiple actions into a single transaction, fun as building blocks
-- Functions to encode/decode data of spores/clusters
+- Utilities for encoding/decoding data of spores/clusters
-- Functions to construct transactions around spores and clusters
-- Simple helper functions for better transaction construction experience
+- Designed and implemented based on [Lumos](https://github.com/ckb-js/lumos)

 ## Installation